arshednabeel/arshednabeel.github.io/index.md

 ---

-I am Arshed Nabeel, an independent researcher interested in neuroscience, deep representation learning, and the intersection of the two.
+Hello!
+I am Arshed Nabeel, an independent researcher interested in deep representation learning, neuroscience, and the intersection of the two.
+In my most recent avatar, I was a deep learning research engineer at Netradyne, developing tools and techniques to analyze driver behavior.
+Previously, I was at Indian Institute of Science, exploring functional neuroimaging, neural signals, and their timescales.

 #### [About Me](about)
 #### [Curriculum Vitae](cv)